 Dr. Dawson conducted an interactive educational workshop on “De-escalation of People in Mental Health Crisis”on Wednesday November 8, 2017 at the Centre for Performing Arts, 10268 Yonge St., Richmond Hill.

 Dr. David Dawson is a former professor of psychiatry at McMaster University, and Psychiatrist in Chief at Hamilton Psychiatric Hospital.
-Members of the community are also most welcome to attend this event.

 Mental Illness and Stigma